FrankWanger/ACBO-Feat/readme.md

 pip install botorch deepchem
 pip install git+https://github.com/samoturk/mol2vec
 ```
 P.S.
-Installation with conda manager is not recommended as it might led to incompatibility issue
+Installation with conda manager is not recommended as it caused weird incompatibility issue.

 P.P.S.
 Make sure pip is from the newly created created `bofeat` environment.
-If you're using a Unix-based OS, you can use which pip to check
+If you're using a Unix-based OS, you can use `which pip` to check